CriticalBlue/demo-approov-io-traefik/README.md

 Create a new AWS EC2 instance, otherwise you need to ensure that the existing one you are re-using does not have anything listening on port `80` or port `443`.
 The instance needs to have about 4GB RAM and 16GB disk space for building the docker containers for the services.
 Use a t3.medium initially - this can be reduced to a t3.small after setup is complete.
 To resize an instance, stop the instance, select it and then
-- To change the type: Actions → Instance Settings → Change Instance Type (see Amazon EC2 T3 Instances)
+- To change the type: Actions → Instance Settings → Change Instance Type (see [Amazon EC2 T3 Instances](https://aws.amazon.com/ec2/instance-types/t3/))
 - To change the amount of storage: in the instance details’ Storage tab, click on the volume ID, then Actions → Modify volume.

-You will need to login to the instance, so you need to add an SSH key pair to the EC2 instance (see [Add or remove a public key on your instance - AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replacing-key-pair.html).
+You will need to login to the instance, so you need to add an SSH key pair to the EC2 instance (see [Add or remove a public key on your instance - AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replacing-key-pair.html)).

 Make sure inbound rules allow access to the instance.
 Enable SSH access on port 22 from your current IP in the instance's security policy.
 For example (security group rule IDs and source for SSH will differ based on your configuration and location):